NotReallyJustin/light-mode-defender/planning.md

 3. If the words are an adjective or verb, check if their subject is a mode word.
 If they are, sentiment analysis them.
 4. Take into account negations.
 5. Apply light mode/dark mode calculation

+TO DO: HANDLE NP.subject == NP on the chunk level
 ```

 ## If VERB PHRASE